-What is a RSPS Realtor?
+What is an RSPS Realtor?

 RSPS Realtors work with buyers and sellers in second home, resort, recreational, and vacation destinations.
-The High Country of North Carolina requires an in depth understanding of the local market, vacation and second home tax issues, the ins and outs of real estate investments, and local and state regulatory matters.
+The High Country of North Carolina requires an in-depth understanding of the local market, vacation and second home tax issues, the ins and outs of real estate investments, and local and state regulatory matters.

 Many communities in and around Boone have some form of rental housing regulations.
 More townships are rushing to implement ordinances in response to the boom in short-term rental markets.

 Housing Markets for Primary Residences and Vacation Properties are Different

-Weekend getaways and future retirement homes have income potential and operate in a specialized market that includes international, investment and retirement clientele.
+Weekend getaways and future retirement homes have income potential and operate in a specialized market that includes international, investment, and retirement clientele.
 Sometimes RSPS clients are well versed in investing and 1031 exchanges.

-Buying a Second-Home in 2021
+Buying a Second Home in 2022

-2020 saw a huge boom in the second-home housing market.
-Increased demand for “getting away from it all” during the pandemic, historically low mortgage rates, and increasing desirability and affordability of owning a vacation homes led to an influx of individuals who were in-market and ready to buy.
+2022 is seeing a huge boom in buyers purchasing a second home.
+Increased demand for “getting away from it all” during the pandemic, historically low mortgage rates, and increasing desirability and affordability of owning vacation homes led to an influx of individuals who were in-market and ready to buy.

 Vacation Home Sales in the High Country of North Carolina

 Today, the National Association of Realtors (NAR) reports that vacation home sales are outperforming total existing-home sales.
 NAR has identified a county as a vacation home county if at least 20% of the housing stock is for seasonal use.

-- Alleghany 31.3 %
+- Alleghany: 31.3 %

-- Ashe 24.3%
+- Ashe: 24.3%

-- Avery 40.5%
+- Avery: 40.5%

-- Watauga 30.4%
+- Watauga: 30.4%

 Sales of homes intended for vacation use rose 44% in the three months of July-September 2020, compared to the same period last year, according to NAR.
 In comparison, total existing-home sales during July-September rose 13% year-over-year.